Fourteenth Sunday in Ordinary Time, Year A

 Irrationality vs. Normalcy

-Tuesday of the Fourteenth Week of Ordinary Time
+Tuesday of the Fourteenth Week in Ordinary Time

 A demoniac who could not speak was brought to Jesus, and when the demon was driven out the mute man spoke.
 The crowds were amazed and said, “Nothing like this has ever been seen in Israel.”
 But the Pharisees said, “He drives out demons by the prince of demons.”
 Matthew 9:32-34